piotrmurach/tty/README.md

-column_aligns  # array of cell alignments out of :left, :center and :right, default :left filter         # a proc object that is applied to every field in a row indent         # indentation applied to rendered table multiline      # if true will wrap text at new line or column width, when false will escape special characters orientation    # either :horizontal or :vertical renderer       # enforce display type out of :basic, :color, :unicode, :ascii width          # constrain the table total width, otherwise dynamically calculated from content and terminal size
+column_aligns  # array of cell alignments out of :left, :center and :right, default :left filter         # a proc object that is applied to every field in a row indent         # indentation applied to rendered table multiline      # if true will wrap text at new line or column width,
+               # when false will escape special characters
+orientation    # either :horizontal or :vertical renderer       # enforce display type out of :basic, :color, :unicode, :ascii resize         # if true will expand/shrink table column sizes to match the width,
+               # otherwise if false rotate table vertically
+width          # constrain the table total width, otherwise dynamically
+               # calculated from content and terminal size
 ```

 #### Multiline